AdnanHodzic/auto-cpufreq/README.md

 All requirements can be installed by running:

-`sudo apt install python3 python3-distro python3-psutil python3-click -y`
+`sudo apt install python3 python3-distro python3-psutil python3-click python3-power -y`

 Since APT packages may contain older version of necessary Python packages, please make sure to have latest version by running:
-`sudo pip3 install --upgrade psutil click distro`
+`sudo pip3 install --upgrade psutil click distro power`

 ##### Requirements installation for all other Linux distributions

 If you have python3 and pip3 installed simply run:

-`sudo pip3 install psutil click distro`
+`sudo pip3 install psutil click distro power`

 Note: libraries must be installed using root user as tool will be run as root.